Common Name: PIEDMONT BLUE BURROWER

 Federal Legal Status: None

-Description: As its name implies, the Piedmont blue burrower is deep blue in color, particularly on the claws.
-The areola is virtually non-existent and the abdomen appears much narrower than the cephalothorax.
-The claws of this species may be robust.
-The Piedmont blue burrower reaches a maximum total body length of about 75 mm (3 in).
+Description: As its name implies, the Piedmont Blue Burrower is deep blue in color, particularly on the claws.
+The areola is obliterated and the abdomen appears much narrower than the cephalothorax.
+The claws of this species may be robust and there are two rows of tubercles along the mesial margin of the palm.
+This species reaches a maximum total body length of about 66 mm (2.6 in).

 Similar Species: None